shangqilu/shangqilu.github.io/_pages/about.md

 **Email:** shangqilu@hkust-gz.edu.cn

 **Research Interests.** Designing algorithms with non-trivial theoretical guarantees and applying them to practical database systems.
-My focus lies in exploring topics such as database query processing, high-dimensional computational geometry, information retrieval, and machine learning.
+My focus lies in exploring topics such as database query processing and vector databases.

 **I am looking for PhD students and Research Assistants.** Please send me your CV and detailed transcript if you are interested.
 The accepted student is expected to research on both practical and theoretical algorithms on large-scale data.